dulsi/gamerzilla.net/README.net.md

 At this point the system is running but has no users.
 Connect to the website by going to http://localhost/trophy/.
 Click on sign in.
 Type in whatever for username and password.
 That will cause the two sqlite databases to be created.
-Go to command line and connect to the User,db:
+Go to command line and connect to the User.db:

 ```
 sqlite3 /var/www/gamerzilla.net/User.db